 Import into Lightroom

-Now you can register or “import” the pictures into Lightroom.
-Make sure you choose “Add” in LR’s Import dialog.
-This is more helpful if you chose option 1 because it leaves the files where Aperture knows they are, just in case you later need to use Aperture for something.
+- Make sure you choose “Add” in LR’s Import dialog.
+This leaves the files in their original location and is most helpful if you chose method 1 since it leaves the files where Aperture knows they are, just in case you still need to use Aperture for something.

 Also, perform a careful review of what you’ve imported into Lightroom.
 For example, does Lightroom now show the same number of master files as Aperture contained?
-If there’s a difference, find out why.
+If there’s a difference, find out why that has happened.
 Have you not imported some folders into Lightroom?
 Have some file types failed to import?

-So it’s not quite as difficult to escape from Aperture as you might have feared – surprisingly for Apple, they made it rather easy.
+So it’s not quite as difficult to escape from Aperture as you might have feared – Apple, surprisingly for them, made it rather easy.